 Approximately 88% of samples had an NPR <2 and would be considered to be PAG or have an uncertain acid generating potential.
 Approximately 96% of samples had a Carb NPR <1 and would be considered PAG on this basis.
-The previous assessment had indicated approximately 7% should be considered PAG for management purposes.
+The previous assessment had indicated approximately 93% of waste rock should be considered PAG for management purposes.